 Training for schools

-Diabetes in Schools is an information and training program designed for families and schools to help them to better support students with type 1 diabetes thrive at school.
+Diabetes in Schools is an information and training program designed for families and schools to help them to better support students with type 1 diabetes at school.

-The program provides access to a range tools, resources, information and support to help parents and schools better understand how to support students with type 1 diabetes while at school.
+The program provides access to a range of tools, resources, information and support to help parents and schools better understand how to support students with type 1 diabetes while at school.